cnJLiu/cnJLiu.github.io/_pages/about.md

 - *2018.06* Hong Kong "Zhong Huiming" Social Scholarship.

 # 📖 Review Services
- I served as a reviewer for the following journals:
+ I serve as a reviewer for the following journals:
 - IEEE Transactions on Image Processing
 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Industrial Informatics